 No Tools

-No Time & They Won’t Let Me
+No Time, or They Won’t Let Me

-No Time, and They won’t let me are different sides of the same coin.
-I think this has to do with the number one deficiency in reliable manufacturing today; effective communication.
+“No Time” and “They won’t let me” are different sides of the same coin, whose sources can be traced back to the number one deficiency in reliable manufacturing today: effective communication.

-If you truly want a class to be effective and culture changing, as leaders you’re going to have to talk with each and every individual employee about the expectations and objectives of the class.
+In order for a maintenance or trade skills class to be effective and culture changing, leadership should be capable of talking with individual employees about the expectations and objectives of the class.
 A blanket email cc’ing everyone won’t cut it.
-Most people will not read the email close enough for it to be effective, and most employees believe that if it’s important to you as a leader you would take the time to talk to me face to face … and that’s what it takes.
-One on one conversations that lay out where we are going and how we are going to get there, help set expectations for the class and make the investment in training much more effective.
+Most will only skim over the email, not studying it closely enough to be effective, and most employees believe that if it’s important to you as a leader you would take the time to talk to me face to face … and that’s what it takes.

 Typically training classes are just one of many tools used to get an organization to where it needs to be, and effectively communicating how a class fits into where the organization is going can be used to set the expectations of using the skills learned in class in our day to day work.

-What I have seen is that in classes where leadership has had these one on one conversations the response to the question “What roadblocks are there that would stop you from using what you have learned in class?” changes from “No time, no tools, they won’t let me” to “Nothing”.
+What I have seen is that in classes where leadership has had these one on one conversations, the response to the question “What roadblocks are there that would stop you from using what you have learned in class?” changes from “No time, no tools, they won’t let me” to “Nothing”.

 In short, effective communication can remove the perceived hurdles that inhibit change, and results from a class are more forthcoming.
 Objections #2 overcome.